 In all situations where hard objects could be accidentally dropped from a significant height or where deck heights are greater than 4”, especially in high traffic commercial installations, appropriate reinforcement sheets or protection plates should be installed on the underside of the pavers.

-Archatrak currently offers several solutions for ensuring safe elevated flooring installations.
+Archatrak currently offers several paver protection solutions for ensuring safe elevated flooring installations.

 ‘Shock Control 2.0’ Adhesive Sheets

 Shock Control 2.0 is a flexible, self-adhesive, fiberglass reinforced sheet, pre-cut to cover the underside of a 23.5″ x 23.5″ (nom.) paver.
 The sheet is attached to the paver simply by peeling off the protective backing and pressing the sheet firmly onto the underside of a clean, dry paver, making sure to avoid any air bubbles.
 In cold conditions, directing hot air on the underside of the paver can improve adhesion.